eizw/WType/README.md

 # WType

 ## Typing speed ego simulator
-Basic typing speed test website (i.e. monkeytype, typetest).
+Basic typing speed test website.
-Started as an excuse to learn django and Angular (initially Next.js but Reactive is 🤮)

 ## Framework
 Django backend
 Angular frontend
+Backend acts as an API for generating words to use on the game.
+Frontend displays the words to be used and calculates the WPM and other relevant stats.